Bubble Ghost

-Bubble Ghost is an action video game originally created by Christophe Andréani for the Atari ST and published by ERE Informatique in 1987.
-The player controls a ghost who guides a floating bubble by blowing on it.
+Bubble Ghost is a puzzle video game created by Christophe Andréani for the Atari ST in 1987.
+The player controls a ghost who by blowing guides a floating bubble throughout a number of halls in a haunted house, while avoiding obstacles that can make the bubble pop.

+A remake by Nakama Game Studio was released in March 2025 for Windows, PlayStation 5 and Nintendo Switch.

 Gameplay

 The objective is to guide a bubble throughout a number of halls in a haunted house.
 If the bubble hits any walls or obstacles, then it will pop and the player loses a life.
 Obstacles include lit candles, electricity and fans.
 These can be all controlled by the ghost, who can wander around the level freely and blow at things - such as the bubble to add speed, the candle to put out the flame, or switches to turn them on or off.

 The ghost is controlled using the mouse.
 A press on the left button of the mouse makes the ghost rotate to the left.
 A press on the right button of the mouse makes the ghost rotate to the right.
 A press on a keyboard key (Shift) makes the ghost blow.

 The game is made of 35 halls (levels).
 Each time the player makes the bubble exit a hall, he wins 1000 points + left bonus.
 Action on animation may add 5000 points to the player.
 The bonus is re-initialized at every new hall.
 A new bubble is added to the player account each time the bubble exits towards the top of the hall.